-During the 2018-2019 and 2019-2020 academic years combined, the University's Title IX Office received reports about 100 matters involving a UP student as a reporting party and UP student as a responding party.
-The 100 matters involved concerns ranging from sex or gender related harassment to misconduct to violence.
+During the 2018-2019 and 2019-2020 academic years combined, the University's Title IX Office received reports about 95 matters involving a UP student as a reporting party and UP student as a responding party.
+The 95 matters involved concerns ranging from sex or gender related harassment to misconduct to violence.

-Of the 100 matters referenced in the prior paragraph, there were 24 matters in which a UP student alleged that another UP student had engaged in nonconsensual sexual contact or sexual assault towards him/her/they.
-(None of these reports during 2018-2019 and 2019-2020 involved allegations that a UP employee had engaged in nonconsensual sexual contact or sexual assault towards a UP student.)
+Of the 95 matters referenced in the prior paragraph, there were 25 matters in which a UP student alleged that another UP student had engaged in nonconsensual sexual contact or sexual assault towards him/her/they.
+(None of the reports during 2018-2019 and 2019-2020 involved allegations that a UP employee had engaged in nonconsensual sexual contact or sexual assault towards a UP student.)

-Of the 24 matters involving student to student nonconsensual sexual contact or sexual assault, 13 matters were fully investigated.
-The Title IX Office was unable to fully investigate 11 of the 24 matters because we were unable to obtain sufficient information to investigate; oftentimes, we were unable to investigate because reporting parties and/or witnesses did not or would not provide the name/identity of the responding party.
+Of the 25 matters involving student to student nonconsensual sexual contact or sexual assault, 13 matters were fully investigated.
+The Title IX Office was unable to fully investigate 12 of the 25 matters because we were unable to obtain sufficient information to investigate; oftentimes, we were unable to investigate because reporting parties and/or witnesses did not or would not provide the name/identity of the responding party.